blacksenator/fritzsoap/README.md

 Base of this generation are the service description files (XML) of my FRITZ!Box 7590.
 All devices provide these description files via the SOAP port (e.g. `//fritz.box:49000/tr64desc.xml`).
 Read the information available there and generate the code from it was the easiest and flawless way to transfer the large amount of services, their actions and parameters into a generic structure of classes.

 If you wanna know more more about this, have a closer look into the `fritzsoap.php`. **The generation program is based on a specific subclass, which is NOT part of this library**, because generating the classes redundantly on premise does not makes sense.

+### Missing services/actions

-If, contrary to expectations, you receive services with `getServiceDescription(true)` that are not included here, then simply send me the generated XML and I will generate the missing class from it (Needless to say: the XML does not contain any private data).
+If, contrary to expectations, **you receive services** with `getServiceDescription(true)` that are **not included here**, then simply send me the generated XML (email adress in every file header) and I will generate the missing class from it (Needless to say, there is no need to worry about privacy, as the XML does not contain any private data nor credentials).

 ### Doublets